 Mon - Sun: 5:30PM - 10:30PM

-"No frills, but all thrills" is the word on Andy Ricker's "bold" Columbia Waterfront yearling that lures throngs with its "affordable", "delectable" takes on "real Thai" classics; despite a no-rez rule and "crazy" waits, aficionados say "believe the hype"; P.S. a move up the block to larger digs may help ease the crush.
+"No frills, but all thrills" is the word on Andy Ricker's "bold" Columbia Waterfront destination that lures throngs with its "affordable", "delectable" takes on "real Thai" classics; despite a no-rez rule and "crazy" waits, aficionados say "believe the hype" – and suggest whiling away the time pre-meal in its cocktails-and-snacks adjunct, Whiskey Soda Lounge, across the street.

 At this Brooklyn offshoot of Andy Ricker's James Beard award–winning Southeast Asian restaurant in Portland, Ore., the chef trounces typical pad thai and Penang curry with flavor explosions like spicy-sweet caramelized chicken wings with a hint of fish sauce funk, and rich, gingery pork belly stewed with tamarind and Burmese curry powder.